maphew/zadam-trilium-wiki/Template.md

 ![](images/template-create-instance-note.png)

 For the template to appear in the menu, the template note needs to have `#template` label (don't mistake it with `~template` relation which points from the instance note to the template note).
+If you use [[workspaces|workspace]], you can alternatively mark templates with `#workspaceTemplate` which will display them only in the workspace.

 You can also add/change template notes after the note is created, simply create a relation `~template` pointing to the desired template note.